- Practice Team

 Examples of SMART goals for dental assistants do not have to be tied directly to practice growth.
 Health and wellness-based goals may support career longevity.
 Knowledge-based goals can build specialized skills, while leadership goals can support job satisfaction.
 If they are SMART, they are achievable.

-Dental Assistant SMART Goal #1: Health and wellness
+Dental Assistant SMART Goal #1: Health and Wellness

 Anywhere from 60 to 96% of dental professionals report some type of musculoskeletal disorder (MSD).
 These MSDs can be career-enders for hygienists.
 It’s estimated that 55% of ill health retirements in the dental industry stem from MSDs.

-I will complete arm stretches and exercises for five minutes every day, with a goal of reducing my pain by 5% per month until it is gone.
-I will follow good ergonomic and posture principles that I learned in “The Ergonomics Woes of The Dental Professional” to support this goal.
+I will complete arm stretches and exercises for five minutes every day, to reduce my pain by 5% per month until it is gone.
+To support this goal, I will follow good ergonomic and posture principles that I learned in The Ergonomics Woes of the Dental Professional.

 Dental Assistant SMART Goal #2: Education